On the descendent Gromov-Witten theory of a K3 surface: Background

 Let $S$ be an algebraic K3 surface.
 Let $\beta \in H_2(S,\BZ)$ be an effective curve class, i.e. there exists a non-empty algebraic curve $C \subset S$ with $[C] = \beta$.
 Let $\Mbar_{g,n}^{\circ}(S,\beta)$ be the moduli space of $n$-marked genus $g$ degree $\beta$ stable maps $(f:C \to S, p_1, \ldots, p_n)$ where the domain $C$ is allowed to be disconnected but with the following assumption: For every connected component $C' \subset C$ we have that (1) the restriction $f|_{C'}$ is non-constant, or (2) the component $C'$ together with the markings incident to $C'$ is stable.

 The usual virtual fundamental class of the moduli space $\Mbar_{g,n}^{\circ}(S,\beta)$ vanishes because of the existence of a holomorphic $2$-form on $S$.
-Instead, Gromov-Witten theory is defined by a reduced virtual fundamental class \cite{KT}
+Instead, Gromov--Witten theory is defined by a reduced virtual fundamental class \cite{KT}

 where $\mathrm{CH}_k$ denotes the Chow groups.
 The descendent invariants are defined by

 where $\psi_i \in H^2(\Mbar_{g,n}^{\circ}(S,\beta))$ are the cotangent line classes, and $\ev_i : \Mbar_{g,n}^{\circ}(S,\beta) \to S$ are the evaluation maps at the markings.